Bradley Beal scores 43, Russell Westbrook 35 as Wizards beat Jazz, snap skid

 Washington’s about-face from a loss to the bottom-feeding Sacramento Kings on Wednesday wasn’t entirely shocking, given that some of its biggest wins of the season have come against the Brooklyn Nets, Los Angeles Lakers and Clippers.
 Its record against teams above .500 improved to 11-14.

-But knowing their disproportionate success against the NBA’s top teams did little to lessen the surprise at the Wizards’ sheer level of dominance, especially in the first half.
+But knowing their success against the NBA’s top teams did little to lessen the surprise at the Wizards’ sheer level of dominance, especially in the first half.

 Westbrook provided the spark at the outset, tearing through his early minutes from the moment Mitchell issued an unofficial challenge by picking him up full court in the opening possessions.

-The point guard had 22 points, eight rebounds and five assists in 18 minutes before halftime, made all four attempts at the foul line and hit both of his three-pointers.
+“Russell started the game off attacking, being aggressive, he was making his shots from the perimeter, he was getting to the line, making his free throws,” Brooks said.
+“The last couple games, he’s made some adjustments, and hopefully that’s who he is the rest of the way.
+It helps us.
+It helps us when they’re both aggressive.”

-While Westbrook brought the very best of himself, everyone else filled their role to a T: Beal had 13 points after a quiet first quarter and Hachimura was choosy — but not hesitant — with his shots.
+While Westbrook brought the very best of himself, everyone else filled their role to a T: Beal had 13 points in the first half after a quiet first quarter, and Hachimura was choosy — but not hesitant — with his shots.
 But the difference was Washington’s defense.
-The Wizards shot well, 56.8 percent in the first half, but high-energy, alert defensive plays from rarely-used forward Isaac Bonga and backup point guard Raul Neto kept the Jazz bottled for a 64-46 lead at halftime.
+The Wizards shot well, 56.8 percent in the first half, but high-energy, alert defensive plays from rarely used forward Isaac Bonga and backup point guard Raul Neto kept the Jazz bottled for a 64-46 lead at halftime.

 Davis Bertans played four minutes then left the game for good with right calf tightness that has been bothering him for a few games.
+No matter, the Wizards were in good hands thanks to their all-star duo.

+“[Beal] and Russell, they’ve shown great leadership,” Brooks said.
+“They’re not going to let go of the rope.
+They’re going to keep helping to pull this team in the right direction.”